buzzfeed/annotator/README.md

 Be aware: **annotator** will add the following to the global scope of your page.

 * Styling which is applied to page objects with a parent class of `.annotated_media`
-* window.annotate_media is a new JS function which may be called
+* window.annotate_media and window.annotate_tools are new JS globals which may be called

 **annotator** is powered primarily by a cut-down version of jQuery.